Martica199005/TM_UIpath_project/README.md

 In CheckAddress-v5.2 there are custom exception handling ( also for get app credentials) and trim for row_number and house variables.

+I made a modification for ReadExcel--v2.2.zip ( still I don't upload it here) to make it run with an unattended robot.
+I put the assets excel_path and sheet_name.